yegor256/blog/static/talks.md

 12 March 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/microservices-as-chat-bots),
 [photos](https://www.facebook.com/yegor256/posts/10208900274414067).
+It's a very small conference, with barely ten (!) people in the room.
+The talks were separated in six rooms, with no specific focus on subjects.
+Moreover, I don't think they did any prepareation of speakers or even selection of them.
+Clearly, the event was there only to make money.
+The only thing I enjoyed was the city, one of my favorites, &mdash; Seattle.
+Aside from that, it was a time wasting event for me.

 <div class="talk-event"/>
+<aside class="venue-rate green">B-</aside>
 <img src="https://scontent-frt3-1.xx.fbcdn.net/hphotos-xap1/t31.0-8/12779114_10208769429623029_6520293207651056937_o.jpg" class="past-talk" alt="Kyiv DevOps Day"/>
 Need Robust Software?
 Make It Fragile;
 [Kyiv DevOps Day](https://www.facebook.com/events/1492540384386929/);